stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ### Environment Provisioner

 The EnvironmentProvisioner Custom Resource does the actual work of creating the test environment.
 It is responsible for creating the test environment, and for updating it when the image is updated.
-The process for this is to first create a namespace, then create a helm release within the namespace using details about the image to be deployed.
-These details are gotten from the pipeline and the tronador config file.
+The process for this is to first create a namespace, then create a Helm release within the namespace using details about the image to be deployed.
+These details are gotten from the pipeline and the Tronador config file.

 ```yaml
 apiVersion: tronador.stakater.com/v1alpha1